-- D1330 Oral hygiene instructions - Daily brushing and flossing (or other interproximal cleaning) and/or prosthetic care to remove plaque; - Daily use of over-the-counter fluorides to prevent or reduce cavities when appropriate and applicable to the PLWH.
-If deemed appropriate, the reason is stated in the primary service record - D1320 Smoking/tobacco cessation counseling as indicated
+- D1330 Oral hygiene instructions - Daily brushing and flossing (or other interproximal cleaning) and/or prosthetic care to remove plaque; - Daily use of over-the-counter fluorides to prevent or reduce cavities when appropriate and applicable to the

 - Oral health education per established criteria documented in the primary service record. - Oral health education per established timeframe documented in the primary services record. - Exceptions documented in the primary service record.